-You will hand in your journals on the last day of class in December and you will be graded on the cleverness and insightfulness of your ideas.
+You will hand in your journals on in class on our last day of the semester and no journals will be accepted late.
+You will be graded on the cleverness and insightfulness of your ideas.
 This assignment is worth 10% of your grade.